silverstripe/silverstripe-populate/README.md

 ## Allow Populate to run on "live" environments

 **DANGER ZONE:** Please understand that you are about to provide admins with the ability to run Populate on your production environment.
-Before setting this configuration you should understand and accept the the risks related to the lose of production data.
+Before setting this configuration you should understand and accept the risks related to the lose of production data.

 ```yaml